Animalbooth: multimodal feature enhancement for animal subject personalization: Conclusion

-\section{CONCLUSION}
+Despite these advantages, our method has limitations.
+The reliance on low-frequency structural guidance can occasionally constrain the diversity of generated poses, particularly for highly dynamic actions that differ significantly from the reference.
+Additionally, while the Q-Former effectively filters background noise, it may occasionally overlook extremely subtle identity cues that are not semantically salient.
+Future work will explore extending this framework to animal consistency generation tasks in video modalities.

+\section{Conclusion}

-This paper introduces AnimalBooth, a fine-tuning-free personalized generation framework specifically designed for animal subjects.
+\looseness=-1 This paper introduces AnimalBooth, an inference-time tuning-free personalized generation framework specifically designed for animal subjects.
 Experiments were conducted on our self-constructed AnimalBench dataset, comprising 10,958 training images and 1,000 test images.
-By integrating the Animal-Net and the adaptive attention module, AnimalBooth achieves state-of-the-art CLIP-T performance.
-Furthermore, through the low-pass configuration of the DCT frequency-controlled feature integration module, we have enhanced the LPIPS metric to 20 percentage points and effectively improved DINO.
+By integrating the Animal-Net with Q-Former projection and the novel dual-path adaptive attention module, AnimalBooth achieves state-of-the-art performance across all metrics.
+Furthermore, through the low-pass configuration of the DCT frequency-controlled feature integration module (based on ControlNet), we have enhanced the LPIPS metric by 20 percentage points over baselines.
+Notably, AnimalBooth achieves 25$\times$ faster inference than DiT-based alternatives while using only 0.7GB VRAM, making it highly practical for real-world deployment.
 Future work will explore extending this framework to animal consistency generation tasks in video modalities.